 Agent tokens are displayed on this page for your review, and to highlight any security issues that might arise with them.
 Most agents use a token.
 The token setup is usually handled automatically when you activate or reactivate an agent.
 This list of tokens contains Okta token usage information for your organization.

-To create your own token to authenticate with the Okta API, navigate to Security > API and click the Create Token button.
+To create your own token to authenticate with Okta APIs:

 All tokens are displayed when you open the API Tokens page.
 The token status, type, name, use, and creation, expiration, and last used dates for all agent and API tokens are shown.
 To sort the display, choose a sort from the Sort by dropdown menu at the right.